-The front toe board is raised by lifting the front toe board lever up.
-The rear toe board is raised by lifting the rear toe board lever up.
-Once a flat has been made and the log is ready to be turned, push the appropriate toe board lever down to lower either toe board until it falls below the level of the bed.
+Raise the front or rear toe board by installing the crank handle and turning clockwise.
+Once a flat has been made and the log is ready to be turned, turn the crank counterclockwise to lower the toe board until it falls below the level of the bed.